Things to do in West Cornwall

 Paradise Park, Hayle – parrots, penguins, otters, red pandas, an excellent place to look at all kinds of animals and perhaps have a picnic

 Trelissick Gardens – National Trust – a lovely walk, nice café.
 Very close to the King Harry Ferry so nice to plan a trip to the Roseland and lunch at one of the pubs or at the Tresanton Hotel in St. Mawes

 Trebah Gardens – quite a steep walk involved but nice setting for picnics, especially on their private (albeit small) beach, childrens play area

 Visiting St. Ives including the Tate Gallery.
-Don’t attempt to take your car in the height of the season – there is a park and ride system from Lelant (end of May to end of September only) and the train ride is quite spectacular (sit on the right if you can).
+Don’t attempt to take your car in the height of the season – there is a park and ride system from St. Erth station (the Lelant facility has closed) and the train ride is quite spectacular (sit on the right if you can).
 There are lots of art galleries, craft shops, cafes and some excellent beaches.
-The Tate re-opens 17 May 2014.
-Plan to have a coffee or snack in the cafe here because the view is spectacular

 The Lizard – good cup of tea served in the cafe there!
 Serpentine makes a nice present.
 The site of the new lifeboat house is quite spectacular and it will wear the children out walking right down to sea level.
 Cadgwith is a good place for a pub lunch

 Gweek Seal Sanctuary Try to time your arrival at feeding time.
 A nice setting for a picnic

 Isles of Scilly day trips –Skybus from Land’s End airport or boat from Penzance – a visit to Tresco is particularly recommended.

 From 2020 Penzance Heliport will also offer flights to the Isles of Scilly

 Lost Gardens of Heligan – worth the one and a half hour drive to get there – probably appeals more to adults than children but a nice setting for a picnic